Medial-EarlySign/MR_Wiki/Infrastructure Home Page/01.Rep Processors Practical Guide/index.md

 - basic_cln : Basic outlier cleaner : learn ditribution and throw extreme values
 - nbrs_outlier_cleaner : Neighborhood outlier cleaner
-- [configured_outlier_cleaner ](Cleaners%20Json%20Examples): Configured outlier cleaner - Wrapper for basic_cln  with fixed bounderies for each signal
+- [configured_outlier_cleaner](Cleaners%20Json%20Examples.md): Configured outlier cleaner - Wrapper for basic_cln  with fixed bounderies for each signal
-- [rulebased_outlier_cleaner ](Cleaners%20Json%20Examples): Rule Based outlier cleaner - Rules based on panels (for example BMI) to remove mismatched values in panels
+- [rulebased_outlier_cleaner](Cleaners%20Json%20Examples.md): Rule Based outlier cleaner - Rules based on panels (for example BMI) to remove mismatched values in panels
-- [calculator ](Rep%20Calculator): virtual signals calculator - Virtual signals calculator - linear sum, log, and more..
+- [calculator](Rep%20Calculator.md): virtual signals calculator - Virtual signals calculator - linear sum, log, and more..
-- [complete ](Full%20Rep%20Processor): panel completer - Completes signals using panels calculations. searches for signals in exact same time that are relate to calculate (TODO: time window support). for example BMI = Weight/Height^2
+- [complete](Full%20Rep%20Processor.md): panel completer - Completes signals using panels calculations. searches for signals in exact same time that are relate to calculate (TODO: time window support). for example BMI = Weight/Height^2
 - req : check requirement processor
 - sim_val : sim val processor  - When signal has more than one value in same time - which one to choose
 - signal_rate : signal rate processor - divide signal value by time diff in 2 time channels that describe the signal period